ReginaSherman/ga-project-2/presentations.md

 <details>
   <summary>Article/Blogpost Instructions</summary>

+## Preparing an article/blogpost

 Write the draft of your article in Google Docs or a text editor.
 Be sure to check for any spelling/grammar errors, and have a classmate, friend, or family member proofread your article before publishing!
 Consider including screenshots of your application and/or code snippets to increase engagement.

 When your draft is finalized, publish it to LinkedIn, Medium or Dev.to to share your thoughts with the world!
-Be sure to include the appropriate tags so that others in our field can find it.
+Be sure to include lots of hashtags, such as #coding, #learninginpublic, #javascript, #react, etc.

 </details>

 ## Video/Article Key Points